Deep Learning Technique for Human Parsing: A Survey and Outlook: Deep Learning Based Human Parsing

 $\bullet$~\textbf{Cycle-tracking.} Early VHP methods model the unsupervised learning target mainly by the cycle-consistency of video frames, \emph{i.e.}, pixels/patches are expected to fall into the same locations after a cycle of forward-backward tracking.
 ATEN\cite{zhou2018adaptive} first leverages convolutional gated recurrent units to encode temporal feature-level changes, optical flow of non-key frames is wrapped with the temporal memory to generate their features.
 TimeCycle \cite{wang2019corres} tracks the reference patch backward-forward in the video.
 The reference and the tracked patch at the end of the tracking cycle are considered to be consistent both in spatial coordinates and feature representation.
 Meanwhile, UVC \cite{li2019joint} performs the region-level tracking and pixel-level corresponding with a shared affinity matrix, the tracked patch feature and the region-corresponding sub-affinity matrix are used to reconstruct the reference patch.
 Roles of the target and reference patches are then switched to regularizing the affinity matrix as orthogonal, which satisfies the cycle-consistency constraint.
 Its later version, UVC+ \cite{mckee2022transfer} combines features learned by image-based tasks with video-based counterparts to further boost the performance.
 Lately, CRW \cite{jabri2020space} represents video as a graph, where nodes are patches and edges are affinities between nodes in adjacent frames.
 A cross-entropy loss guides a graph walk to track the initial node bi-directionally in feature space, which is considered the target node after a bunch of cycle paths.
 However, the cycle-consistency in \cite{wang2019corres}, \cite{jabri2020space} strictly assumes that the target patch preserves visible in consecutive frames.
 Once it is occluded or disappears, the correspondences will be incorrectly assigned, thus leaving an optimal transport problem between video frames.

 $\bullet$~\textbf{Reconstructive Learning.} As video contents smoothly shift in time, pixels in a ``query" frame can be considered as copies from a set of pixels in other reference frames \cite{vondrick2018tracking, liu2018switchable}.
 Following UVC \cite{li2019joint} to establish pixel-level correspondence, several methods \cite{wang2021contrasive, li2022locality} are proposed to learn temporal correspondence completely by reconstructing correlating frames.
 Subsequently, ContrastCorr \cite{wang2021contrasive} not only learns from intra-video self-supervision, but also steps further to introduce inter-video transformation as negative correspondence.
 The inter-video distinction enforces the feature extractor to learn discriminations between videos while preserving the fine-grained matching characteristic among intra-video frame pairs.
 Based on the intra-inter video correlation, LIIR \cite{li2022locality} introduces a locality-aware reconstruction framework, which encodes position information and involves spatial compactness into intra-video correspondence learning, for locality-aware and efficient visual tracking.
+Most Recently, novel researches \cite{li2023spatial, gupta2023siamese} keep focus on effectively intra-video spatio-temporal reconstruction.
+STVC \cite{li2023spatial} significantly emphases on maintaining the spatial contexts when manipulating temporal correlating, simultaneously reconstructing video frames and global-local temporal correlations under the pseudo supervision of multi-scale features.
+SiamMAE \cite{gupta2023siamese} concisely extends MAE \cite{he2022masked} to a siamese architecture, which masks video frames asymmetrically along temporal dimension and reconstructs the highly-masked future frame patches from unchanged current frame.